 Trailers usually come with drum brakes.
-With disc brakes, you reduce your stopping distance by 40%, have much quieter braking and reduce heat build up much better than drum brakes.
-That’s huge and can be the difference for stopping safely.
+With disc brakes, you reduce your stopping distance by 40%, have much quieter braking, and reduce heat build-up much better than drum brakes.
+That’s huge and can be the difference in stopping safely.

-Another component of this install is the brake actuator.
+Another component of this installation is the brake actuator.
 Most trailers have electric brakes, meaning they are controlled by an electric signal that is sent from the tow vehicle back through to the trailer’s brakes.
-The disc brake upgrade converts this to a electric/hydraulic hybrid system.
+The disc brake upgrade converts this to an electric/hydraulic hybrid system.